HiAS7/The-Sauce-Book-Online/_classes/Wizard.md

 within your transmuter’s stone in a single burst.
 When you do so, choose one of the following effects.
-Your transmuter’s stone is destroyed and can’t be remade until you finish a long rest.\
+Your transmuter’s stone is destroyed and can’t be remade until you finish a long rest.<br/>
 **Major Transformation.** You can transmute one nonmagical object—no larger than a 5-foot cube—into another nonmagical object of similar size and mass and of equal or lesser value.
-You must spend 10 minutes handling the object to transform it.\
+You must spend 10 minutes handling the object to transform it.<br/>
 **Panacea.** You remove all curses, diseases, and poisons affecting a creature that you touch with the transmuter’s stone.
-The creature also regains all its hit points.\
+The creature also regains all its hit points.<br/>
-**Restore Life.** You cast the raise dead spell on a creature you touch with the transmuter’s stone, without expending a spell slot or needing to have the spell in your spellbook.\
+**Restore Life.** You cast the raise dead spell on a creature you touch with the transmuter’s stone, without expending a spell slot or needing to have the spell in your spellbook.<br/>
 **Restore Youth.** You touch the transmuter’s stone to a willing creature, and that creature’s apparent age is reduced by 3 d 10 years, to a minim um of 13 years.
 This